 2.3.2 Estimation of balancing weights

 To reduce the effect of measured confounders on the exposure-outcome association, stabilized balancing weights were estimated using the energy method available in the WeightIt R package (Greifer, 2023a).
 This method estimates weights by minimizing an energy statistic related to covariate balance (Huling et al., 2023), thus avoiding the need to specify a parametric model.
 Weights below the 0.1 and above the 0.9 quantiles were trimmed.
 Trimming might lead to decreased covariate balance and potentially change the estimand, but can also decrease the variability of the weights.
 Covariate balance was assessed using functionalities provided by the cobalt R package (Greifer, 2023b).
-Specifically, we used Love plots to visualize covariate balance before and after adjusting.
+Specifically, we used Love plots to visualize covariate balance before and after weighting (available in Supplementary Material – Love plots).

 2.3.3 G-computation